HERMON-1995/Book_vehicle_rental-backend/README.md

 ## 🙏Acknowledgments <a name="acknowledgements"></a>

-* WE would like to give Microverse our sincerest gratitude for accommodating us in the Full-time Software Development program.
+* WE would like to give Microverse our sincerest gratitude for accommodating us in the Full-time Software Development program.Thanks
 * We would like to extend our sincerest gratitude for [Murat Korkmaz](https://www.behance.net/gallery/26425031/Vespa-Responsive-Redesign) for this beautiful design.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>